 (The facts don't back up Hauser's recollections of his torrid hitting at the beginning of the 1928 season.
 Bob Hoie of the Society for American Baseball Research reports that Hauser was hitting in the .290s after 35 to 40 games, not .365 as Hauser remembered.
-"Hauser hit .267, 12-for-42, in the first three weeks of the season," says Hoie, "went 10-for-17 from May 7 to 12, then hit .238, 20-for-84, for the next four weeks.
+"Hauser hit .286, 12-for-42, in the first three weeks of the season," says Hoie, "went 10-for-17 from May 7 to 12, then hit .238, 20-for-84, for the next four weeks.
 He was hitting in the .280s a month later and .270 a month after that."
 He was hitting .375 on May 12, nineteen games into the season.)

 Far away from Cobb in 1930, Unser Choe regained his batting touch with the Baltimore Orioles of the International League, setting an organized baseball single-season record with 63 home runs.
 Hauser led the International League in home runs again the following year, but in 1932, just prior to the opening of the season, he was sold to the Millers of the American Association.

-Envisioning what the sinewy southpaw-swinging slugger would do to the fences of Nicollet Park, Millers owner Mike Kelley was prompted to ship the team's incumbent first baseman, Long George Kelly, to the Brooklyn Dodgers in exchange for pitcher Clyde (Pea Ridge) Day.
+Envisioning what the sinewy southpaw-swinging slugger would do to the fences of Nicollet Park, Millers owner Mike Kelley was prompted to ship the team's incumbent first baseman, George "High Pockets" Kelly, to the Brooklyn Dodgers in exchange for pitcher Clyde (Pea Ridge) Day.

 Hauser delivered, but not before causing Kelley to second-guess his decision to swap a future Hall of Famer (George Kelly) for the champion hog caller of Pea Ridge, Arkansas, to make room for Joe.
 Homerless and struggling to keep his average over .200, Hauser finally flexed his muscles and hit his first two home runs as a Miller in the team's 18th game.
 The log-jam broken, Hauser went on to lead the Association with 49 round-trippers.
 With the pennant-winning Millers bound for the Junior World Series against the champions of the International League, manager Donie Bush kept Hauser on the bench to rest a groin injury the final three weeks of the season, costing Joe a shot at the league record of 54 home runs, set by Nick Cullop of the Millers in 1930.